everpix/Everpix-Intelligence/README.md

 - How is the raised money spent for a Silicon Valley startup over 2 years? (see below)
 - What does a VC pitch deck look like? (see [here](Presentation Slides/Everpix VC Pitch Deck.pdf))
 - What reasons do VCs give when they pass? (see [here](Anonymized VC Feedback.md))
-- What are the open rate and click rate of transactional and marketing emails? (see [here](Internal Metrics/Sendgrid (Emails to Everpix Users).csv))
+- What are the open rate and click rate of transactional and marketing emails? (see [here](Internal Metrics/Sendgrid %28Emails to Everpix Users%29.csv))
 - What web traffic does coverage by various outlets generate? (see [here](Public Feedback/Press Coverage.csv) and [here](External Metrics/Daily Website Traffic.csv))

 Content & Data Format